udacity/create-your-own-adventure/english/marshmallow.md

 You hear a small bird sound in the distance.

+But it sounds like it might be coming out of speakers.

 When you look away, a marshmallow hand attempts to grab the lighter.

 But you are too quick for the marshmellow!